TheAngryRaven/Ravenclaw/readme.md

 >**\#uptime**
 Sends you a message displaying the bots uptime in a fashion as such `0d 20h 3m 28s`.

+####Mod Commands
+>Mods are currently programed to use all admin commands except for **Secure, test and loadini**.
+They currently can also use the PM commands.

 ####User Commands
 >Anyone in the group the bot is in can use these commands.